Strategy for IIFT GKRahul Singh

 The level of difficulty of the GK section is usually higher.
 The cut-offs for most years in GK have been low because of this.
 Out of the 30 marks, usually, the sectional cut-offs lie in the range of 4.5 – 5 marks.
 So try to get an attempt rate of at least 8 -9 with at least 70% accuracy to clear the sectional cut-off mark.
 Don’t spend more than 10 minutes on this section.

 Following are some tips and guidelines to help you in your GK prep:

-2) Planning: Don’t just randomly read articles as you like.
+Don’t just randomly read articles as you like.
 Make a schedule.
 Take some days and finish Static GK topic-wise.
-Take 3 days and devote it to, say Awards.
+Take 3 days and devote it to, let’s say the superlatives list.
 Next 3 days, begin and finish Business Abbreviations & Terms, and so on.
 The number of days per topic depends on you.
 Just make sure that you implement it.
-Along with this, keep reading magazines/newspapers everyday to stay updated on Current Affairs.
+Along with this, keep reading magazines/newspapers every day to stay updated on Current Affairs.

-3) Revising: It so happens sometimes that you may study a particular subject for GK and not remember it, say maybe 7-8 days later.
-Your mind has a tendency to forget the facts that it doesn’t regularly come across.
+Sometimes, you may study a particular subject for GK and not remember it, say maybe 7-8 days later.
+Your mind tends to forget the facts that it doesn’t regularly come across.
 So keep revising every topic/subject that you finish.
-This will make sure that you don’t forget what you’ve already learnt.
+This will make sure that you don’t forget what you’ve already learned.

 This is an important part of the strategy for IIFT Gk.
 Since there is negative marking involved, you have to be very sure of your answer before you mark it.
 Do not attempt any question that you are unsure of and lose out makes unnecessarily.
 So read all the questions carefully and decide on which ones you would target.